toddmotto/angularjs-styleguide/README.md

 *Opinionated AngularJS styleguide for teams by [@toddmotto](//twitter.com/toddmotto)*

-This styleguide comprises of my experience with [Angular](//angularjs.org), [several talks](https://speakerdeck.com/toddmotto) and working in teams, building and structuring Angular applications.
+This styleguide comprises my experience with [Angular](//angularjs.org), [several talks](https://speakerdeck.com/toddmotto) and working in teams, building and structuring Angular applications.

-[John Papa](//twitter.com/John_Papa) and I have discussed in depth styling patterns for Angular's structure, syntax, conventions and everything else!
+[John Papa](//twitter.com/John_Papa) and I have discussed in-depth styling patterns for Angular's structure, syntax, conventions and everything else!
 Thanks to those discussions, I've learned some great tips from John that have helped shape this guide.
-We've both created our own take of a styleguide, I urge you to [check his out](//github.com/johnpapa/angularjs-styleguide) to compare thoughts.
+We've both created our own take on a styleguide.
+I urge you to [check his out](//github.com/johnpapa/angularjs-styleguide) to compare thoughts.

 > See the [original article](http://toddmotto.com/opinionated-angular-js-styleguide-for-teams)